 Best Ceramic: Caraway Cookware Set

-A major hit in the direct-to-consumer cookware scene, Caraway’s pots and pans feature a nonstick interior coating that’s fully nontoxic, releases up to 60 percent less carbon dioxide than other nonstick materials, and proves so successful at reducing food stickiness that cooks can use less oil or butter in their recipes.
+A major hit in the direct-to-consumer cookware scene, Caraway’s pots and pans feature a nonstick ceramic interior coating, releases up to 60 percent less carbon dioxide than other nonstick materials, and proves so successful at reducing food stickiness that cooks can use less oil or butter in their recipes.
 With these wellness-related perks and Caraway’s vibrant ceramic exteriors, these sets appeal to trend-savvy shoppers who also refuse to cut corners on cookware quality.

 Caraway’s ceramic cookware is safe for any kind of cooktop including induction.
 The layers of ceramic surround an aluminum core, and all seven pieces are oven safe to 550 degrees.
-This set includes a 10.5-inch frying pan, a 3-quart saucepan with lid, a 4.5-quart sauté pan with lid, and a 6.5-quart Dutch oven with lid.
 For those short on storage, it also comes with a magnetic pan rack and a canvas lid holder.

 Best Eco-friendly: Kana 5-Piece Cast Iron Cookware Set